Roof Repair & Roofing Contractors in Gilbert, Arizona

 Year-round, Gilbert's intense sunshine accelerates the aging process of roofing materials.
 Asphalt shingles that might last 30 years in northern states typically see 20-25 years of service life here.
 Sealants and flashing materials break down faster, requiring more frequent maintenance.
 The daily thermal cycling between hot days and cooler nights causes expansion and contraction that can loosen fasteners and create gaps over time.

 For Gilbert homeowners, understanding these climate factors is essential for making smart roofing decisions.
-The best time for roofing projects is during the moderate temperatures of October through November and March through April.
+The recommended time for roofing projects is during the moderate temperatures of October through November and March through April.
 Summer installations should be avoided when possible, as extreme heat affects both worker safety and material performance during installation.
 Smart homeowners schedule pre-monsoon inspections in May to identify and address vulnerabilities before storm season arrives.

 How Gilbert's Climate Affects Materials